 The Call for Proposals is now closed.

 Thank you to those who submitted!
 CAM's Program and Host Committees met in Los Angeles in mid-July to plan the program and events for the next conference, 20/20 Vision.
 The Program Committee reviewed 116 proposals, which is more than usual.
 The committee could only accept 71 sessions, case studies, and discussions—which means only 60% of the proposals were accepted.
 The Host Committee, representing 16 museums in Los Angeles, brainstormed tours and evening events that will showcase a diverse array of experiences.
-The program will be released this Fall - stay tuned for more information!
+The program will be released soon - stay tuned for more information!

 CAM Program Committee Goal